Vietnam.vn - Nền tảng quảng bá Việt Nam

 Economic, trade and investment cooperation is increasingly extensive and effective.
 Korea continues to be the number 1 partner in direct investment, tourism, number 2 in development cooperation (ODA), number 3 in labor and trade of Vietnam.
 Meanwhile, Vietnam is the leading trade partner of Korea in ASEAN.
 In particular, the two economies and businesses of the two countries have increasingly extensive and effective connections.
 Many Korean businesses consider Vietnam an attractive and safe investment destination, a top choice, making practical contributions to the development of Vietnam as well as Korea.

-Labor cooperation is expanding, currently there are nearly 70,000 Vietnamese workers in Korea and is on the rise, in which the labor quota increases by 13% compared to 2023.
+Labor cooperation is expanding, currently there are nearly 70,000 Vietnamese workers in Korea and the trend is increasing, in which the labor quota increases by 13% compared to 2023.

 Cooperation in culture, tourism, people-to-people exchange and social foundation is growing stronger.
 Cultural proximity and historical similarities have brought the people of the two countries closer together.
 Nowadays, Vietnamese youth are fans of Korean movies and K-pop, and Vietnamese people love to eat kimchi.
 It has become a daily habit for Korean people to go to Vietnamese restaurants in Korea to enjoy pho.
 About 70 pairs of localities of the two countries have signed cooperative relations.
 About 80,000 multicultural families are an important and sustainable bridge for the two countries.